Why manufacturing companies thrive in Greater Phoenix

 What are the three things that drive manufacturing companies to Greater Phoenix?

-Workforce availability has been a crucial aspect in the site-selection process for clients.
+Workforce availability has been a crucial aspect of the site-selection process for clients.
 With national unemployment at an all-time low, companies are looking to identify markets that can quickly meet their year one employment numbers, but that can also sustain their year five employment projections.
 Additionally, we’re seeing human resource teams visit the market to validate it even before real estate executives begin the facility search.

 Another component that drives manufacturing companies to our region is the proximity to California, which recently surpassed the United Kingdom to become the 5th largest economy in the world.
 Many clients are looking to tap into the California buying power without having to deal with the regulations of having their business in the state.
 With our proximity to California and our region’s ability to access 40 million consumers within a one-day truck drive, businesses in Greater Phoenix are well-positioned to tap into the buying potential.